Places Visited: Delhi, Agra, Jaipur, Mumbai, Cochin, Periyar National Park, Alleppey, Kovalam

 Anyone with an interest in South Asian art or architecture should not miss the chance to visit nearby Padmanabhapuram Palace, where the local rulers lived in great pomp in the 16th and 17th centuries.
 Framed by a backdrop of jungle-draped mountains, the complex is crowned by typically Keralan, sloping tiled roofs with projecting gables.
 Inside, the sunlight filters through stained-mica windows and slatted screens made of teak and jackwood to apartments filled with gorgeous antiques.
 Alternatively, head north to the capital, Thiruvananthapuram, where the main attractions are a splendid Vishnu temple, grandiloquent 18th century royal palace and lively market area heaped with authentic Keralan souvenirs.

-Time to bid farewell to India as you transfer to the airport for your return flight to the UK.
+Time to bid farewell to India as you transfer to the airport for your onward journey.

 Group Tour 14 days from £1785 per person